LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module3/lab2.rst.txt

 Performing a ``PUT`` on a REST resource is like performing a 'select-all' and then 'replace'.

-For your iControl LX extension to handle an HTTP ``PUT``, you must implement the ``onPut()`` HTTP Method processor.
+For your iControl LX Extension to handle an HTTP ``PUT``, you must implement the ``onPut()`` HTTP Method processor.

 PATCH is for Editing Parts of a REST Resource